 - If symptoms worsen during isolation or are no better after 10 days, contact their GP for further advice around escalation and to ensure that person-centred decision making is followed

 - For a medical emergency dial 999

 - Staff must immediately instigate full infection control measures to care for the Resident with symptoms, which will avoid the virus spreading to other Residents at the home and stop staff members becoming infected.
-The Company will follow the Personal Protective Equipment (PPE) Policy and Procedure and the Infection Control Policy and Procedure and current Public Health England guidance on PPE
+The Company will follow its Personal Protective Equipment (PPE) Policy and Procedure and its Infection Control Policy and Procedure and current Public Health England guidance on PPE

 - Inform family members, where the Resident gives consent, so that they are kept informed.
 Where possible, support the Resident to notify their family

 - It is important that Residents are supported to remain in touch with their families while they are in isolation and the agreed way this will be achieved will be documented in the Care